PolinaAlexandr/web-page-design/README.md

-# Web page design for github.io
+# Web page design for `github.io`
-Pretty and easy-to-use web-pages.
-Template for my future personal website(maybe in github.io).
+Easy-to-use web-pages with minimalistic design.
+Template for the future personal website(`github.io`).
-Was created for bootstrap4 and JS tests, also may be used as vue.js/node.js study project.